-4.4.5 Case 5: Image Acquisition Completed Without Scheduling at Department System Scheduler/Order Filler

-In this case, no valid Patient ID is available to the Department System Scheduler/Order Filler and no scheduling is done before the procedure is performed.
-A temporary ID and name are entered by the technologist at the Modality and conveyed to the Department System Scheduler/Order Filler and to the Image Manager.
+4.4.5 Case 5: Image Acquisition Completed Without Scheduling at Department System Scheduler/Order Filler by the technologist at the Modality and conveyed to the Department System Scheduler/Order Filler and to the Image Manager.
 The Patient ID and name are selected by the technologist according to the locally defined rules; for example, selected from the predefined pool of "Patient ID-patient name" pairs.
 The rules for selecting temporary Patient ID shall guarantee its uniqueness within the scope of Department System Scheduler/Order Filler.